Metropolitan Transport Corporation (Chennai)

-The Metropolitan Transport Corporation (Chennai) Ltd. - (MTC), is the agency that operates the public bus service in Chennai, India.
-As of December 2022 the MTC had a total fleet of 3,436 buses with 3,233 scheduled services, with on average 2.946 million passengers per day.
+The Metropolitan Transport Corporation (Chennai) Ltd. (MTC), is the agency that operates the public bus service in Chennai, India.
+It is a subsidiary of Tamil Nadu State Transport Corporation Ltd. As of August 2024 the MTC had a total fleet of 3,376 buses with 3,233 scheduled services, with on average 5.092 Million passengers on an average per day.
 On March 22, 2016, the Union Ministry of Road Transport and Highways reported that Chennai had the most crowded buses in the country with 1300 passengers per bus in each direction per day.
-During peak hours, in some routes, a bus with a capacity to accommodate 80 persons carries twice the number of people due to the extensiveness of the system.
+During peak hours, on some routes, a bus with a capacity to accommodate 80 persons carries twice the number of people due to the extensiveness of the system.
 It has an operating area of 3,929 km2.
-MTC has a total of 604 routes with its largest terminus being Broadway in Central Chennai.
+MTC has a total of 668 routes with its largest terminus being Broadway in Central Chennai.

 History

-Pallavan Transport Corporation
+Pallavan Transport Corporation & Dr. Ambedkar Transport Corporation

 The Pallavan Transport Corporation Ltd was established on 1 January 1972 with a fleet strength of 1,029 buses.
 The operational jurisdiction is the Chennai Metropolitan area.
 It served 176 routes and had 8 depots, including those at T. Nagar, Adyar, and Vadapalani.
 Depots at Anna Nagar and K.K.
 Nagar were established in 1973.
 The Pallavan Transport Corporation was split into two and a new Corporation, namely, Dr. Ambedkar Transport Corporation Ltd. started functioning from 19 January 1994.
 The depots in the northern areas of the city were brought under Dr. Ambedkar Transport Corporation Ltd and the southern depots came under Pallavan Transport Corporation.
 Pallavan Transport Corporation was renamed as Metropolitan Transport Corporation (Madras Division - I) Limited and Dr. Ambedkar Transport Corporation was renamed as Metropolitan Transport Corporation (Madras Division - II) Ltd., on 1 July 1997.
 In order to make the Corporations viable, and for better administrative control, Metropolitan Transport Corporation (Madras Division II) was amalgamated with Metropolitan Transport Corporation (Madras Division I) Ltd on 10 January 2001.